gustavonp/roo-recipes/content/recipes/paprika-schnitzel.md

 draft: false
 tags: ["Entrées", "Meats"]
 cover: /img/recipes/paprika-schnitzel.jpg
 description: "Paprika Schnitzel (or Paprikaschnitzel) is a simple yet wonderful German recipe.
-You can find variants of this recipe, but this one is my personal favourite."
+You can find variants of this recipe, but this one is a personal favourite."
 ---

 <div class="my-flexbox row-collapse center basic-gap" >